GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 Only the extension icon, a small promotional image, and a screenshot are mandatory.
 However, providing attractive versions of both required and optional images increases your extension's chances of getting noticed.
 For example, your extension can't be featured in marquee unless you provide a marquee promotional image.
-Follow the image best practices to increase your chance of being featured.
+Follow our [Image best practices][11] to increase your chance of being featured.

 ## Image best practices